Snapshots from Dillingham's Kids2College Event

 Christina McDermott / KDLG

-Chandler Kemp, assistant professor of sustainable energy, explains how a solar panel can power a water pump
+Chandler Kemp, assistant professor of sustainable energy, explains how a solar panel can power a water pump.
+May 11, 2023.

 Christina McDermott / KDLG